how to fix dimples in resin cover

 2. Contaminants and foreign particles in resin

 Contaminants and foreign particles in resin refer to the presence of unwanted materials.
-Such as dust, lint, debris, or other foreign substances, that may inadvertently become mixed into the resin mixture during the crafting process.
+Such as dust, lint, debris, or other foreign substances, that may become mixed into the resin mixture during the crafting process.

 These contaminants, when present in the resin, can cause a range of imperfections, including dimples, cloudy areas, or irregular textures on the resin’s surface.
-If there are too many contaminants in your finished piece, it may be impossible to fix resin dimples without starting over.

 fixing dimples in resin